 There’s no current sign-up bonus or welcome offer with the Avant Credit Card.
-Though this is the case with most starter or credit-building cards, it’s still disappointing considering the card carries an annual fee.
-Still, the card has a relatively low initial cost of ownership, requiring no deposit and carrying reasonable fees given it is an unsecured product.
+Although this is the case with most starter or credit-building cards, it’s still disappointing considering the card carries an annual fee.

-The Avant Credit Card is designed to help cardholders who have no credit history or a middling credit score build their credit with a credit card, so while it can be useful in that way, you shouldn’t expect much in the way of perks and cardholder benefits.
-That said, the card reports to all three national credit bureaus, charges no foreign transaction fee and the issuer may take into account more than just your credit score (such as your bank account balance) when evaluating your application.
+The Avant Credit Card comes with only a few additional features, which isn’t surprising.
+It’s designed to help cardholders who have no credit history or a middling credit score build their credit with a credit card.
+It’s an unsecured card that reports to all three national credit bureaus and charges no foreign transaction fee.
+Plus, the issuer may take into account more than just your credit score (such as your bank account balance) when evaluating your application.

 Unlike secured credit cards, an unsecured card like the Avant card does not require a security deposit upfront.
 While these deposits are refundable when you close your account, they can be a roadblock if you don’t have much cash on hand or would rather avoid tying up money for several months.